rgparkins/Httpstub/README.md

 Should you wish to remove this data (for example to test a 404) then you can call DELETE `users/1`

+To clear the whole cache send a DELETE to `/`

 ## Current planned work

 I am looking to allow Deletes for example DELETE `users/`